Skip to main content

 Resident Communication

 Residents deserve to know what's happening before it affects them.
-I'll push for proactive updates on service changes, plain-language explanations of rate decisions, and accessible channels for questions and feedback.
+Andrew will push for proactive updates on service changes, plain-language explanations of rate decisions, and accessible channels for questions and feedback.

 Practical Technology